abdullahmortada/RobotSimEEEProject/README.md

     https://ojs.aaai.org/index.php/SOCS/article/download/18382/18173/21898

 ![](https://github.com/abdullahmortada/RobotSimEEEProject/blob/main/theta.png)
-*example of path created by Theta* with no random obstacles*
+*example of path created by ThetaStar with no random obstacles*

 In implemetation, the only difference between Theta* and A* is that Theta* prioritizes collapsing multiple nodes into just two nodes as long as there is a line of sight between all of the nodes.